vanillasoap/kicad-mcp/README.md

 ## Prerequisites

-- macOS, Windows, or Linux with KiCad installed
+- macOS, Windows, or Linux
 - Python 3.10 or higher
 - KiCad 9.0 or higher
 - Claude Desktop (or another MCP client)
-- Basic familiarity with the terminal

 ## Installation Steps